schuang/advanced-python-series/workshop2.md

 *   **Collective Communication (Scatter/Gather):** Scattering data from one process to all others, and then gathering the results back.
     *   See example: [04_mpi_scatter_gather.py](workshop-2-examples/04_mpi_scatter_gather.py)

+## Part 4: Hands-on with PETSc

+*   Using PETSc (the Portable, Extensible Toolkit for Scientific Computation) for high-performance scientific computing with `petsc4py`.

-## Part 4: Applying Parallelism to the Golden Examples
+## Part 5: Applying Parallelism to the Golden Examples

-Finally, we will apply these concepts to our two "golden examples."
+We will apply these concepts to our two "golden examples."

 *   **Heat Equation (Domain Decomposition):** We will see how to split our simulation grid across multiple processes and use halo/ghost cell exchange to communicate boundary conditions.
 This is a fundamental pattern in scientific HPC.
     *   See example: [05_heat_equation_mpi.py](workshop-2-examples/05_heat_equation_mpi.py)